Previous APIL Grant Recipients

 Mr. Thomas Haffey, Instructor of Marketing – Student registration for Phi Beta Lambda Sate Leadership Conference.
 Awarded $600.

-Ms. Susan Haley, Assistant Professor of Music Therapy – Speaker for a Music Therapy masterclass.
+Ms. Elizabeth Haley, Assistant Professor of Music Therapy – Speaker for a Music Therapy masterclass.
 Awarded $750.

 Dr. Andrew Luccasen, Professor of Economics and Finance – Ten specialized financial calculators for students to use in EC 201 Fin 355.
 Awarded $400.